benbalter/Twitter-Mentions-as-Comments/readme.txt

 = It keeps finding my own Tweets.
 Is there an easy way to blacklist a Twitter user? =

 Yes.
-Because Tweets go through WordPressÕs built-in comment moderation system, if you navigate to Settings -> Discussions and add Ò[your Twitter username]@twitter.comÓ to the blacklist, your Tweets should not appear (or anyone elseÕs you want for that matter).
+Because Tweets go through WordPress's built-in comment moderation system, if you navigate to Settings -> Discussions and add "[your Twitter username]@twitter.com" to the blacklist, your Tweets should not appear (or anyone else's you want for that matter).

 == Changelog ==

 = 1.0 =
 * Codebase completely re-written from the ground up
+* Significant performance improvements by integrating with native WordPress caching class
+* Extensive API hooks added for plugin developers to expand and customize functionality
-* Debug information removed
+* Debug information removed for performance considerations
+* Added support for translations
 * Added hideable donate button to the options page
+* Moved javascript to a standalone file

 = 0.4.3 =
 * Fixed bug where TMAC debug info would appear on ALL duplicate comment errors